10 most popular interior design styles

 So, without further ado, let’s get right into it.

 If I was writing this article a couple of years ago, I would argue that minimalism might be the most popular interior design style out there.
-However, due to some fierce competition in the recent years, you won’t encounter minimalist style wherever you go as it was the case at some point.
-But, that doesn’t mean that minimalism or its elements aren’t still playing a huge part in the interior design today.
-Simple, practical and far from excessive, minimalist style certainly shaped the sensibilities of the 21st century.
+However, due to some fierce competition in recent years, you won’t encounter minimalist style wherever you go as was the case at some point.
+But, that doesn’t mean that minimalism or its elements aren’t still playing a huge part in interior design today.
+Simple, practical, and far from excessive, minimalist style certainly shaped the sensibilities of the 21st century.

 Drawing inspiration from turn of the century factories and warehouses, industrial style really came to prominence in urban lofts.
-Rooted in the appeal of unfinished rawness, it just thrives on exposed brick, ductwork and rustic wood, recreating the feel of a renovated industrial building.
+Rooted in the appeal of unfinished rawness, it just thrives on exposed brick, ductwork, and rustic wood, recreating the feel of a renovated industrial building.

 Before the development of more recent interior design styles, mid-century modern was arguably the most influential décor style – maybe in history!
 Today, it is a nostalgic twist on the fuss-free and functional homes of the 1950s with just a dash of minimalism.
 With an emphasis on simple, yet organic and flowing forms, it is rich in timeless elegance which has certainly stood the test of time.